Lego Batman: The Videogame: Plot

-The game features two distinct campaigns: a hero storyline, where Batman and Robin fight the villains one by one while attempting to thwart their schemes; and a villain storyline, where the player assumes the role of the villains as they attempt to carry out their plan while avoiding the GCPD.
+The game features two distinct campaigns: a hero storyline, where Batman and Robin fight the villains one by one while working to thwart their schemes; and a villain storyline, where the player assumes the role of the villains as they attempt to carry out their plan.
 Both campaigns consist of three individual chapters (one for each villain group), which can be played in any order (though each villain chapter must be unlocked by completing their corresponding hero chapter).
-The hero levels often cross over with the villain levels to create a sense of continuity.
-To understand the complete story of a chapter, one must play both the hero and villain levels (for example, Bane is never encountered during the hero portion of the Penguin's chapter because he had already been captured by the GCPD in a villain level).

-At the conclusion of the villain chapters, the chief villain and their top lieutenant successfully begin putting their plan into motion, while the rest of the group is captured, while the hero chapter conclusions have Batman and Robin thwarting their schemes and sending the villains back to Arkham.
+The hero and villain levels often cross over with each other to create a sense of continuity; to understand the complete story of a chapter, one must play both the hero and villain levels (for example, Bane is never encountered during the hero portion of the Penguin's chapter because he had already been captured by the police in a villain level).
+At the conclusion of the villain chapters, the chief villain and their first deputy successfully initiate their master plan while the rest of the group is captured.
+The hero chapters, on the other hand, conclude with Batman and Robin thwarting the villains' schemes and sending them back to Arkham.